GetTerminus/terminus-ui/DEVELOPMENT.md

     ```
     // NOTE: A general informational note.
 Not for every comment; just when there is an important
              piece of unusual information.
-    // OPTIMIZE: A note about code that is sub-optimal
     // TODO: A note about missing logic.
     // HACK: A note about a 'hacky' solution.
     // FIXME: A note about something that needs refactoring.